kadena-io/pact/docs/pact-reference.md

 ### `send` {#api-send}

-Asynchronous submit of one or more commands to the blockchain.
+Asynchronous submit of one or more *public* (unencrypted) commands to the blockchain.

 Request JSON: